r-dube/pickingflowers/tibet.md

 These social engineering attacks demonstrate that by 2012, the Chinese had deeply penetrated communications between prominent Tibetans living outside Tibet.
 These attacks also demonstrate that the attackers were paying close attention to news articles and forum messages relevant to the Tibetan diaspora.
-The depth of penetration and up-to-date information on issues of interest to Tibetans enabled the Chinese attackers to construct credible lures to ensnare additional Tibetans \[AV1\], \[AV2\].
+The depth of penetration and up-to-date information on issues of interest to Tibetans enabled the Chinese attackers to construct credible lures to ensnare additional Tibetans over multiple years \[AV1\], \[AV2\],  \[AV3\], \[AV4\], \[TCL7\], \[TCL8\], \[TCL9\].

+China continues to use social engineering and attachments containing malware to infilitrate Tibetans \[C1\], \[TSL2\], \[PAN1\], \[TSL1\].

-### Credential phishing and watering holes
+### Cloud credential phishing and drive-by-downloads
+Eventually word of malicious attachments in emails spread among the Tibetan community.
+Instead passing documents around, Tibetan groups started storing documents in the public cloud (for example on Google Drive).
+The Chinese attackers noticed the change in Tibetans' behavior and shifted to using cloud credential phishing (putting up a fake login page and asking the user to enter their credentials) and drive-by-downloads (compromising web-sites frequented by Tibetans and download malware to the users' computer when they visit these web-sites) \[K1\], \[TCL10\], \[TCL11\].

+In one such attack, the Chinese attackers compromised the website of the Tibetian government in exile (called the Central Tibetan Authority or CTA).
+Chinese speaking visitors to the website had a backdoor dropped onto their computer.
+Once the backdoor is successfully installed, the attackers have access to the computer \[K1\].

+In another case, a Tibetan activist received an email purporting to be from a division of the CTA.
+The message include several links to attachments that the sender claimed were approved by the Tibetan paliament.
+Clicking on the link opened a fake Google login page.
+Once credentials were entered, a decoy file (that was otherwise genuine) is shown to trick the user into believing that nothing bad has happened.
+Meanwhile, the credentials entered by the user are shipped back to the Chinese command-and-control server \[TCL11\].

+These new (for the Tibetan community) attacks continue to be used in parallel with older generation email attachment based attacks.

 ### Cell phone malware

-### Maintaining persistence
+### Exfiltration and maintaining persistence

 ### Continuous development of malware and attacks